Leon Henkin: Childhood and first youth

-Leon Albert Henkin was born on April 19, 1921, in Brooklyn, New York, to a Jewish family that had emigrated from Russia a generation earlier.
+Leon Albert Henkin was born on April 19, 1921, in Brooklyn, New York City, to a Jewish family that had emigrated from Russia a generation earlier.
 The first of the family to emigrate was Abraham Henkin, the eldest of the brothers of Leon's father.
 According to Leon, his father had been extremely proud of him since he was just a boy.
 His high expectations were evident in the name he gave him: he chose to name his son Albert after a series of articles on Einstein's theory of relativity that the New York Times published shortly before Henkin's birth.
-His family was sympathetic with pacifist and progressive ideas, and although he was not religious, he had deeply rooted Jewish traditions.
+His family was sympathetic to pacifist and progressive ideas, and although he was not religious, he had deeply rooted Jewish traditions.
 Leon grew up surrounded by tight family ties; he was very close to his cousins, with whom he lived during his childhood in Brooklyn.

 Henkin studied primarily in New York City public schools; he attended Lincoln High School, where he graduated at age 16 to enter Columbia University.
 Both in college and high school he was a member of the chess teams; he always preferred games that involved rational thinking to games of chance.
 In the years of his high school education, Henkin considered becoming a math teacher and also came to desire to become a writer (as he later expressed in a personal letter).
 Although he dedicated himself to university academic life, he never abandoned his interest in teaching elementary mathematics, to which he later actively contributed.